DESIHIGH/desihigh/README.md

 [rhyperlink]: http://reddit.com/submit?url=github.com%2FmichaelJwilson%2FDESI-HighSchool&title=Dark%20Energy%20Science%20with%20hot-off-the-telescope%20data!
 [rimage]: images/Reddit_buttonsize.png

-Welcome to DESI High!  :school_satchel: You've found introductory notebooks to the Dark Energy Spectroscopic Instrument (DESI) for senior high schoolers, kindly hosted by [Binder](https://mybinder.readthedocs.io/en/latest/).
+Welcome to DESI High!  :school_satchel: You've found introductory notebooks to the Dark Energy Spectroscopic Instrument (DESI) for high schoolers, kindly hosted by [Binder](https://mybinder.readthedocs.io/en/latest/).
 Here you can join us and run your own experiments with hot-off-the-telescope DESI data :telescope:  For a great introduction to the DESI project, start with this [video](https://www.youtube.com/watch?v=kPXx9tqyzYg) and try our [website](www.desi.lbl.gov).

 If you're new to python :snake:, don't worry!
 You'll pick it up quickly.
 You can try this [book](https://www.py4e.com/book) to get started and be sure to keep our [cheatsheets](https://github.com/michaelJwilson/DESI-HighSchool/tree/master/cheatsheets) directory close by to provide some handy summaries of the basics.